OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 #pass them into the function as the `coords` parameter

 #Remove these countries because we noticed that it was not part of Corine land cover (eg. "Ukraine", "Russian Federation", "Belarus")

 #-Merging these two database

 #Remove the NA's

-#We needed to represent spatial vector data to include points (coordinates), in view of that we added their latitude and longitude
+#We needed to represent spatial vector data to include points (coordinates), in view of that we added their latitude and longitude by selecting the following species:

-#For birds only
+1. For birds only

-#For wild horses only
+2. For wild horses only

-#For pigs only
+3. For pigs only

 #Read in the (a)biotic factors (download)